ComposableAnalytics/Docs/docs/Tutorial/DataPortals-ETL-Logs.md

 So far, we have covered how to define a new data model for ETL Workload logs, utilizing Composable [DataPortals](../DataPortals/01.Overview.md) to automatically generate a back-end data store, ORM layer and web interface and Composable [DataRepositorys](../DataRepository/01.Overview.md) to query and view the logs that are captured.

 While the DataPortal Web Interface provides a full, responsive CRUD (Create, Read, Update, Delete) interface (and we show above how to manual use this interface to create new entries), we will want to automatically capture logs ***as part of*** the ETL workload.

-To do this, we can define ETL workloads using [DataFlows](../DataFlows/01.Overview.md), with syncing of logs to the [DataPortal](../DataPortals/01.Overview.md).
-We can use the [DataPortal Sync](../DataFlows/09.Module-Details/DataPortalSync.md).
+In the next part of this tutorial (to be published), we will show how to create ETL workloads using [DataFlows](../DataFlows/01.Overview.md), with syncing of logs to the [DataPortal](../DataPortals/01.Overview.md).
+Specifically, we will demonstrate the use of the [DataPortal Sync](../DataFlows/09.Module-Details/DataPortalSync.md) Module to capture ETL logs.